samratbhatnagar/azure-docs-data/docs/data-guide/index.md

 ## How this guide is structured

 This guide is structured around two general categories of data solution, *traditional RDBMS workloads* and *big data solutions*.
+The scenarios of *modern data warehousing*, *advanced analytics* and *real-time analytics* are covered between these two general categories.

 **[Traditional RDBMS workloads](./relational-data/index.md)**.
-These workloads include online transaction processing (OLTP) and online analytical processing (OLAP).
+This category covers modern data warehousing and addresses workloads that include online transaction processing (OLTP) and online analytical processing (OLAP).
 Data in OLTP systems is typically relational data with a pre-defined schema and a set of constraints to maintain referential integrity.
 Often, data from multiple sources in the organization may be consolidated into a data warehouse, using an ETL process to move and transform the source data.

 ![](./images/guide-rdbms.svg)

 **[Big data solutions](./big-data/index.md)**.
 A big data architecture is designed to handle the ingestion, processing, and analysis of data that is too large or complex for traditional database systems.
-The data may be processed in batch or in real time.
+The data may be processed in batch, supporting *modern data warehousing* scenarios, or in real time, supporting *real-time analytics scenarios*.
 Big data solutions typically involve a large amount of non-relational data, such as key-value data, JSON documents, or time series data.
 Often traditional RDBMS systems are not well-suited to store this type of data.
-The term *NoSQL* refers to a family of databases designed to hold non-relational data.
-(The term isn't quite accurate, because many non-relational data stores support SQL compatible queries.)
+The term *NoSQL* refers to a family of databases designed to hold non-relational data (the term NoSQL isn't quite accurate, because many non-relational data stores support SQL compatible queries).
+In big data solutions are also covered *advanced analytics* scenarios that include the application of machine learning and deep learning in analytics solutions.

 ![](./images/guide-big-data.svg)